Fatemerjn/Federated_Deep_Generative_Model/README.md

 conda activate fedgan
 pip install torch torchvision torchaudio matplotlib tqdm scikit-learn torchmetrics

-Install the CUDA-enabled version of PyTorch if you have a GPU; otherwise, use the CPU version.
+Install the CUDA-enabled version of PyTorch if you have a GPU; otherwise, use the CPU build.

 Kaggle Setup

 Open the FedGAN v2 Kaggle notebook, enable GPU, and run all cells.
-No additional setup is needed.
+No additional setup is required.

 ⸻

 Datasets

-Default experiments use MNIST (handwritten digits).
+The default dataset is MNIST (handwritten digits).
 It will be downloaded automatically.
-You can switch to Fashion-MNIST or CIFAR-10 by editing the dataset section of the notebooks.
+You can switch to Fashion-MNIST or CIFAR-10 by adjusting the dataset code in the notebooks.

 ⸻